-Within this guide, we’ll cover our 10 favorite winter plants to use in a potted display and we’ll break down the components involved in creating visually appealing displays so that your restaurant is fully prepared to stand out this winter!
+Within this guide, we’ll cover our 10 favorite winter plants to use in a potted display and we’ll break down the components involved in creating visually appealing displays so that your business is fully prepared to stand out this winter!

 What are 10 of the best plants for winter displays?

 Cornus sericea, Deciduous shrub